MrKishu/Youtube_Manager/README.md

 ## About the Project
 YouTube Video Manager is a command-line application built using Python that allows users to manage a collection of YouTube videos.
 The application supports adding, viewing, searching, updating, and deleting video records, with all data stored persistently in a relational database using SQLite.

-This project focuses on applying core Python concepts along with database integration to build a practical, real-world CLI tool rather than isolated examples.
+This project focuses on applying core Python concepts along with database integration.

 ---